 Mossville is a tiny town located in the state of Illinois.
 With a population of 268 people and just one neighborhood, Mossville is the 782nd largest community in Illinois.
-Mossville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Mossville was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Mossville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mossville are a mix of both white- and blue-collar jobs.
 Overall, Mossville is a town of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Mossville who work in architecture and engineering (63.33%), sales jobs (21.67%), and office and administrative support (0.00%).